Appearance

 You've reached the end.
 If you came in through the introduction, you've now had thirteen sections to test the pattern that piece named: a true-sounding statement, the disqualifying context omitted, an implication that feels stronger than the evidence actually carries.
 The work of this site has been to refuse the shortcut and put the missing context back in front of you, claim by claim.

-A note on posture: I'm a believing Latter-day Saint, and the scholars I lean on most — Bushman, Hardy, Welch, Skousen, Givens, Mason, Halverson — are themselves believing Latter-day Saints.
-The argument is not that their faith vouches for the truth of the claims; it's that any responsible engagement of these questions has to engage what they argue, and the easy disqualifier ("they just don't know better") doesn't apply to scholars publishing peer-reviewed work in their fields.
-You are evaluating one framing against another — not framing against bare truth.
+I'm a believing Latter-day Saint, and the scholars I lean on most, Bushman, Hardy, Welch, Skousen, Givens, Mason, Halverson, are themselves believing Latter-day Saints.
+The argument is not that their faith vouches for the truth of the claims.
+It is that any responsible engagement of these questions has to engage what they argue, and the easy disqualifier ("they just don't know better") does not apply to scholars publishing peer-reviewed work in their fields.
+You are evaluating one framing against another, not framing against bare truth.

 How the CES Letter's Conclusion Actually Works